everloste/Pixelserif/README.md

 # Pixelserif
-the repository for the Pixelserif bitmap font
+The Pixelserif bitmap font is inspired by my serif edit of the Minecraft font.
+You can't get that here, but you can [here.](https://www.curseforge.com/minecraft/texture-packs/serified-font)

+You may use this font anywhere, anyhow, however you'd like!